nazariimrochko/Mini-Game/readme.md

+#Click me
-# Create a simple Javascript game: "click on the circle"
+Create a simple Javascript game: "click on the circle"